-CMS IOM Publication 100-08, Medicare Program Integrity Manual, Chapter 13, §13.5.4 Reasonable and Necessary Provisions in LCDs
+CMS IOM Publication 100-08, Medicare Program Integrity Manual, Chapter 13, 13.5.4 Reasonable and Necessary Provision in an LCD

+Social Security Act (Title XVIII) Standard References:
-Title XVIII of the Social Security Act, §1862(a)(1)(A) allows coverage and payment for only those services that are considered to be reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member.

-Title XVIII of the Social Security Act, §1862(a)(7) states Medicare will not cover any services or procedures associated with routine physical examinations.
+- Title XVIII of the Social Security Act, Section 1862(a)(1)(A) states that no Medicare payment shall be made for items or services which are not reasonable and necessary for the diagnosis or treatment of illness or injury. - Title XVIII of the Social Security Act, Section 1862(a)(7).
+This section excludes routine physical examinations. - Title XVIII of the Social Security Act: Sec.
+1861.(s)(2) Part E-Miscellaneous Provisions: Definitions of Services I, etc. 2021

+Code of Federal Regulations (CFR) References:

-42 CFR §410.74 Physician assistants' services, §410.75 Nurse practitioners' services and §410.76 Clinical nurse specialists' services
+CFR, Title 42, Ch.
+IV, § 410.74 Physician assistants' services, §410.75 Nurse practitioners' services and § 410.76 Clinical nurse specialists' services.